Skip to content

 • Pieter Levels: Portfolio of products pulling $3-5.3 million per year.
 Zero employees.

-• Midjourney: $500 million in annual revenue with approximately 107 people.
-No venture capital. $10.5 billion valuation.
+• Midjourney: several hundred million dollars in annual revenue with a team of roughly 100–130 people.
+No venture capital. ~$10.5B valuation.

-• 29.8 million solopreneurs in the United States generating $1.7 trillion in combined annual revenue — larger than Australia's GDP.
+• Roughly 30.4 million solopreneurs in the United States generating about $1.7 trillion in receipts (Census Nonemployer Statistics, latest release) — larger than Australia's GDP.

 • 64% of solopreneurs say their business would not have grown without AI.